Ansi007/Data-Structures-and-Algorithms-Hacktoberfest/README.md

 ### Step - 5:

-Clone this repository to your local storage
+Clone that (Forked) repository to your local storage

 ### Step - 6: